-Industry experts predict as many as 60 energy companies could go to the wall in 2021, reducing the number of suppliers to as few as 10.
+Industry experts predict dozens of energy companies could go to the wall in 2021, reducing the number of suppliers to as few as 10.

 This is a significant drop from the start of the year, which saw 70 firms supplying energy to UK households, as the hike in gas prices grips tight.